 Read Leviticus 23:24–25; Numbers 29:1–6; 1 Thessalonians 4:13-18.

 Hearing the shophar echo across Jerusalem takes my mind in several directions:

 - I think of the “Place of Trumpeting” at the Temple Mount and the opening line from the song, “Yerushalaim Shel Zahav,” which says, “A shophar calls out on the Temple Mount in the Old City.”

 - I try to imagine the priests of old standing at the pinnacle of the temple, calling God’s people to worship at the High Holidays.
 I also think about the renewal and rededication that Rosh Hashanah necessitates.

 - I think the Lord’s promise of the Rapture, when the Lord Jesus calls His people to Himself—at any moment in fulfillment of the Feast of Trumpets.

 But I especially consider the grace that the shophar’s call represents—urging worshippers to come before the Lord who forgives sins on the basis of the sacrifice God required (Leviticus 16:30).
 We know that ultimate sacrifice was His Son, Jesus.

-Question: What helps you live with continual reminder that the Rapture could occur at any moment?
-You can leave a comment by clicking here.
+Tell me what you think: What helps you live with continual reminder that the Rapture could occur at any moment?
+To leave a comment, just click here.